 Barcelona

-Barcelona's most well-known street is unofficially not just one uninterrupted stretch but five – hence the name "Las Ramblas" – each containing attractions of its own.
+Barcelona's most well-known street is unofficially not just one uninterrupted stretch but five – hence the name 'Las Ramblas' – each containing attractions of its own.
 A tree-lined, pedestrian-only walkway running through the street's central section, with street artists, souvenir vendors, bars and restaurants competing for visitors' attention.

-Parc de la Ciutadella, Barcelona's "green lung", is not only the most central park in the city but also a park that includes a zoo, a lake, a large fountain, and a couple of museums.
+Parc de la Ciutadella, Barcelona's 'green lung', is not only the most central park in the city but also a park that includes a zoo, a lake, a large fountain, and a couple of museums.
 In the centre of the park, you will even find the building where the Catalan Parliament is seated.
 So take a walk, have a picnic, and enjoy this very lusciously green and well-maintained park.

 When in Spain, why not take the opportunity to learn how to cook authentic Spanish food in a relaxed and fun atmosphere?
 Join this cooking class where you'll learn how to make Spanish tapas, traditional paella, and sangria with a Barcelona chef, while you get the chance to meet new friends from around the world.